gobbyo/IoT/docs/tutorial-symmetrickeydevice.md

 ![lnk_verifydevice]

 1. Obtain your device connection string, referenced as the environment variable IOTHUB_DEVICE_CONNECTION_STRING, by clicking the device ID (step 3 in the previous example).
-Following the diagram below: 1️⃣ select on your device ID (last step in previous example), then 2️⃣ copy the Primary connection string.
+Following the diagram below: 1️⃣ select your device (last step in previous example), then 2️⃣ copy the Primary connection string.

 ![lnk_deviceconnectionstring]